MaterializeInc/materialize/doc/user/content/ops/optimization.md

   In this case, because both foreign keys are in `sections`, we could have gotten away with one narrow collection `sections_narrow_teachers_and_courses` with indexes on `id`, `teacher_id`, and `course_id`.
 In general, we won't be so lucky to have all the foreign keys in the same collection, so we've shown the more general pattern of creating a narrow view and two indexes for each foreign key.
     {{</ note >}}

-3. Use your narrow collections to perform the join.
+3. Rewrite your query to use your narrow collections in the join conditions.
 Example:

     ```sql
     SELECT